brennanpincardiff/rhiwbina_codeclub_projects/20_code_club_crest_activites.md

 Key point here is to do the work yourself and to share your work with Paul or Gareth as this makes us happy and we can give you a sticker for your SuperStar passport.

-1. Complete a Code Club Scratch worksheet – and share your work
+1. Complete a [Code Club Scratch worksheet](https://projects.raspberrypi.org/en/codeclub/scratch-module-1) – and share your work
-2. Make a Scratch game
+2. Make and customize a Scratch game like [Dodgeball](https://projects.raspberrypi.org/en/projects/dodgeball)
 3. Improve or adapt a Scratch game
 4. Make a multi-level Scratch game
 5. Make a micro-bit animation (learn about microcontrollers)